Around the world, people hold similar views about the

-The evidence?
-Consider first the weird things kids that say during tests of cognitive development.
+Where's the evidence?
+Consider first the weird things that young children say.

 Three crazy mistakes that young children make